 Decadent and delicious, these ice cream bars are sweetened with watermelon juice and honey.
-Like all ice cream, these bars need to be served and consumed immediately.
+Like most frozen desserts, these ice cream bars need to be served and consumed immediately.
 Enjoy this sweet and creamy treat any time of the year!

 Makes 8 servings

 - 1/2 cup (125 mL) unsalted butter cut into small cubes

 - 4 tablespoons (60 mL) butter, melted and cooled

 - 1 cup (250 mL) heavy whipping cream